 We love making Borax crystals in our house, so we simply had to make some to hand on our tree.
 You can make your own by shaping pipe cleaners into a snowflake shape.
 This can be as simple or as complex as you wish, but make sure it will fit through the opening of your jar.
 Next, attach your snowflake to the pencil.
 You want the pencil to be able to rest on the edge of your jar without having your snowflake touch the sides or bottom of the jar.

 Now, add hot water until it almost fills the jar, noting how many cups of water it takes to fill the jar.
 Then, add the Borax one tablespoon at a time.
-Taking care each time to stir until the Borax is dissolved.
-You want to add about 3 tablespoons of Borax for every cup of water you have added.
-Finally, hang your snowflake in the jar so that it is completely covered by the liquid.
+Ensure the Borax dissolves by stirring after each addition.
+You want to add about three tablespoons of Borax for every cup of water you have added.
+Finally, hang your snowflake in the jar so that the liquid completely covered it.
 Allow the jar to sit undisturbed overnight.

 #1 - Christmas Science Cookies

 Who says cookie cutters are only for sugar cookie dough?
-To make some holiday science cookies you will need baking soda, vinegar, food coloring, plate, and a cookie cutter.
+To make some holiday science cookies, you will need baking soda, vinegar, food coloring, a plate, and a cookie cutter.

 Did you try this science activity?
 Let us know how it went in the comments below!